- Things To Check Before Buying A Rolex Watch

 Price Too Good To Be True?
 It probably is!

-In many cases, peddlers of counterfeit Rolex watches will attempt to pass a low-quality watch at a high price - but you should be aware of the opposite, too.
+In many cases, peddlers of counterfeit watches will attempt to pass a low-quality watch at a high price - but you should be aware of the opposite, too.
 If the price seems too low, be certain to consult with an expert or cast an eye over this checklist once again for good measure.

 Check The Interior

 This isn’t always advisable, and you’ll almost certainly need an extra pair of hands to help.
-Opening a Rolex is always a risky endeavour, but sometimes it’s necessary to prove the authenticity of the watch.
+Opening a timepiece is always a risky endeavour, but sometimes it’s necessary to prove the authenticity of the watch.
 If need be, arrange to do this via a trusted vendor.

 Observe The Quality Of The Second Hand